ccnokes/leetcode-sandbox/README.md

 8. Heaps
 9. Dynamic programming
 10. Sorting Algorithms (Quick & Merge)

+Basically everything you do you should always ask: can I use a data structure (especially a hash map) to make this more efficient?

 ### Glossary of some common math-y terms I can never remember: